-Chao, 63, is also married to GOP Senate Majority Leader Mitch McConnell.
+The 63-year-old transportation chief is married to GOP Senate Majority Leader Mitch McConnell.

-One of Trump's better-known Cabinet appointees, Carson sparred with the president-elect for months during the primary season as they battled for the GOP nomination.
+One of Trump's better-known Cabinet appointees, Carson sparred with the president-elect for months last year as they battled for the GOP nomination.
 A neurosurgeon by trade, the 65-year-old Carson initially pledged that he would not serve in Trump's Cabinet, but later relented.

 "I grew up in the inner city and have spent a lot of time there, and have dealt with a lot of patients from that area and recognize that we cannot have a strong nation if we have weak inner cities," he said.

 Carson was confirmed by the full Senate by a vote of 58-41.